mauritzerick/mauritzerick/README.md

 ### 👋🏼 Hi there!!!
 Connect with me on [Linkedin](https://www.linkedin.com/in/mauritzerick/) 👋🏼

-## I'm a Full Stack Developer and Tech Support!
+## I'm a Full Stack Developer / Tech Support!

 - 🌱 I’m currently learning everything!
 - ⚡ Always excited to work on absolutely anything related to tech.